GiowGiow/Calibrated-Game-Recommender/README.md

 ## Treat data
-Everything related to treat the data is on clean_data folder, you can use your own, or our small preprocessed dataset
+Everything related to treat the data is on clean_data folder, you can use your own, or our small preprocessed dataset To use a larger dataset, put all json files from jmcauley steam dataset on the folder "data" and run "steam_games.py" and "user_item_playtime.py"

 ## How to run
 python3 recommender.py